-Many fractured collarbones can be treated at home through conservative methods such as immobilization, aspirin, ibuprofen and a sling.
-Your doctor may instruct you to wear a sling at all times until pain subsides, which can take two to eight weeks depending on your age and the severity of your fracture.
-Patients whose bone has moved after the fracture may require surgery to repair the bone and allow it to heal properly.
+X-rays will be taken to determine the type and severity of the fracture.
+Many fractured collarbones can be treated at home through non-surgical treatment such as immobilization and a sling.
+Healing occurs in 6-8 weeks depending on your age and the severity of your fracture.
+Patients with severe clavicle fractures may require surgery to repair the bone and allow it to heal properly, using a plate.

 Frozen shoulder, also known as adhesive capsulitis, is a common condition that causes pain and stiffness in the shoulder as a result of a tightening or thickening of the capsule that protects the structures of the shoulder.
 Although the specific cause of this condition is not known, it most often occurs after recent immobilization of the joint or as a complication of diabetes.
 Frozen shoulder most often affects patients between the ages of 40 and 60.

 Patients with frozen shoulder often experience pain, stiffness and limited range of motion that gradually worsens as the joint becomes more and more frozen.
 Eventually, the shoulder will shift into its thawing phase, during which pain and stiffness subside and range of motion is slowly restored.